TechieGhaida/GameLog/README.md

-# GameLog - Your Digital Gaming Journey
+# Lootra - Your Digital Gaming Journey

-GameLog is a modern web application that helps gamers track their gaming journey, achievements, and build their digital gaming legacy.
+Lootra is a modern web application that helps gamers track their gaming journey, achievements, and build their digital gaming legacy.
 With a sleek cyberpunk design and intuitive interface, GameLog makes it easy to manage and showcase your gaming progress.

 ## Features